ShellTux/VitalVue/docs/user-manual.md

 1. Download Postman
 2. Open Postman and go to workspace
-3. Import collection file: `VitalVue/postman/VitalVue.postman_collection.json`
+3. Import collection files found in: `VitalVue/postman/`

-## Collection Structure
+## Running Collections

-The individual requests can be found in order of execution.
+With the collections imported you can run them seperately in order or out of order.
+This is the recommended order:

+1. Vital Vue Register
+2. Vital Vue Appointments
+3. Vital Vue Surgeries
+4. Vital Vue Prescriptions
+5. Vital Vue Stats

+You can run the collection by `right clicking` on them and selecting `Run collection`.
+> [!NOTE]
+> It's recommended to tick `Persist responses for a session`, so that you can see the responses for each request.

 ## Requests